An introduction to SAP Testing

 Before learning about what SAP testing is, it is necessary to understand what ERP software is and how it works.

-What Do You Mean by SAP Testing?
+What Is SAP Testing?

-Even after a solution is implemented successfully, it requires constant updates such as new module implementations or bug fixes.
+Even after a solution is implemented successfully, it requires constant updates, such as new module implementations or bug fixes.
 All of these updates also have to be tested.
-Therefore SAP testing must be an ongoing process in any company that uses this solution.
+Therefore, SAP testing must be an ongoing process in any company that uses this solution.

 Testing of Different SAP Modules